DecisionToolkit/dsntk-book/src/user-guide/subcommands/command-srv.md

 Deployed 1 invocable.
 dsntk 0.0.0.0:22022
 ```
-DSNTK server started, accepts connections from all available network interfaces **0.0.0.0** (default)
+^dsntk server started, accepts connections from all available network interfaces **0.0.0.0** (default)
 and listens on port **22022** (default).
-During startup, the DSNTK server scans current working directory
+During startup, the ^dsntk server scans current working directory
 (default) and searches for decision models stored in XML files having **dmn** extension.

-During scanning, in the current working directory, the DSNTK server has found **examples** directory containing
+During scanning, in the current working directory, the ^dsntk server has found **examples** directory containing
 one subdirectory with decision model file named **e2.dmn**.
 This file was loaded
 and one invocable was deployed — a decision named **Greeting Message**.